mozilla/fathom-fox/README.md

 can also use it as an alternative to bulk collection that lets you interact with each page before freezing.

+Load a page, right click on the element you want to label and choose Inspect Element, which will open Firefox's developer tools.
+Switch to the Fathom tab and enter the label for the inspected element.

-Load a page, visit the panel, and apply as many labels as you want to various page elements (a max of one label per element at the moment).
-When you're done, click Save to pull down a frozen version of the page.
+You can apply as many labels as you want to various page elements, with a max of one label per element at the moment.
+When you're done, click Save Page to pull down a frozen version of the page.
 That sample is then ready to be used with the Trainer.

 ## The Trainer